 Happiness is a Choice

 I have known for several years that my happiness is dependent on my own attitude, perceptions, and choices.
 Sometimes all it takes is writing what I am grateful for in the beautiful journal that my friend and colleague Debbi Tyrrel gave me.
-Other times it requires a snuggle with my cats, or a good long laugh with my husband, Carl.
+Other times it requires a snuggle with my cats, or a good long laugh with a friend.
 If that fails, I could just venture outside to commune with nature or pop on an uplifting playlist.
 Regardless of the tool I use to get me there, the truth is I am happy at my core, and I can tap into that whenever I want.
 I have the power to be happy – ALWAYS.
 You do too!

 Health is a Choice Too